adambarry/Flexboss/README.md

 (* IE10 has an issue with scrollable grid-cell elements).

 ##Getting started
-To get started you can either grab the compiled CSS-files from the "compiled" folder, or use the un/preprocessed LESS files located in the "less" folder.
+To get started you can either grab a HTML5 boilerplate from the "boilerplates" folder and the compiled CSS-files from the "compiled" folder, or use the un/preprocessed LESS files located in the "less" folder.

 Refer to the [documentation](#documentation) (see below) to get an overview of the full feature set and how to use it.